smitelli/scottsmitelli.com/src/content/articles/take-oncall-and-shove-it/index.md

 > To hook up with Mix you gotta call that number\
 > Then sit by the phone and wonder\
 > Will he call?
 If you're fine I might\
-> If you're a duck... good night
+> If you're a duck, good night
 > <footer>Sir Mix-A-Lot, &ldquo;Beepers&rdquo;</footer>

 There was a time---not that long ago, really---where people couldn't contact you if they didn't know where you were.
 Telephones were literally screwed into walls in people's houses.
 Portable two way radios existed, but they were a massive pain to carry around and operate.
 If somebody wished to contact you, they would not call _you_ specifically but rather _your house_, where you may or may not be at the moment.
 If you're not there, maybe they'd try to call your favorite bar, or another place where they know you spend time.
 If they couldn't find you, frequently they'd give up.
 People used to be more chill in that way.